Lookup Guide

 How Do You Find a Nonprofit's EIN Using IRS Tax Exempt Search?

-This method only works for tax-exempt organizations.
-For-profit businesses like LLCs and corporations do not appear in this database.
-If you need to find the EIN of a for-profit company, use one of the other four methods below.
-For more on EIN lookup methods, see our comprehensive EIN lookup guide.
+This method works only for tax-exempt organizations.
+For-profit LLCs and corporations do not appear here.
+To find a for-profit EIN, use one of the other four methods below.
+For the full set of options, see our EIN lookup guide.

 How Do You Find a Public Company's EIN on SEC EDGAR?

 This method is limited to SEC-reporting companies.
 Private LLCs, partnerships, and small businesses that do not file with the SEC will not appear in EDGAR.
-For those entities, you need to use state registries, direct contact, or other methods.
-Understanding the EIN number format helps you identify the EIN when scanning filings.
+For those, use state registries, a W-9 request, or the IRS phone line.
+Understanding the EIN number format helps you spot the EIN while scanning long filings.

 Can You Find an EIN Through State Business Registries?